 Central Piedmont Community College is committed to equal opportunity and non-discrimination in personnel policies and intends that employees of the College and citizens of its service area shall be made aware of this commitment.
-All matters related to selection, compensation, benefits, promotion, social and recreational programs, and all treatment on the job will be free of discrimination based on any protected classification, including race, color, national origin, religion, gender, sexual orientation, disability, age, genetic information, political affiliation, or any other legally protected classification.
+All matters related to selection, compensation, benefits, promotion, social and recreational programs, and all treatment on the job will be free of discrimination based on any protected classification, including race, color, national origin, religion, gender, sexual orientation, gender identity, gender expression, pregnancy, veteran status, disability, age, genetic information, political affiliation, natural hairstyles, or any other legally protected classification.

 The College seeks to ensure that employment and assignment of all College personnel shall be solely on the basis of qualifications without regard to protected class status (State Board of Community Colleges Code 1C SBCCC 200.96) and to seek to employ women and minorities in administrative positions (State Board of Community Colleges Code 1C SBCCC 200.97).

 The purposes of the Equal Opportunity Program, hereafter referred to as the Program, are to promote and ensure equal opportunity for all persons, whether employed or seeking employment, without regard to protected classification, and to actively seek qualified applicants from traditionally under-represented groups.

 Through active recruitment of qualified applicants from traditionally under-represented groups, and through strict non-discrimination in the selection and utilization of personnel, the College seeks to develop a diverse faculty and staff who are well qualified to perform the various tasks required.

 - To affirm the College's commitment to the principles of equal employment and educational opportunities.